Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Can I use multiple tools at the same time?

 Yes, but it reduces traceability.
-Organizations using a single platform consolidate audits 32% faster.
+Working with a single platform makes it easier to consolidate audits and reduces errors between sources.

 Does ESG software help with EU Taxonomy compliance?